NomicFoundation/slang/documentation/public/user-guide/rust-crate/how-to-parse-a-file/index.md

 ### Example 1: Reconstruct the Solidity file

-Let's try the same example, only now using the API directly.
+Let's try the same example, but this time we'll use the API directly.

 We'll start with this file: